imkrishnasarathi/PleasantWeb/README.md

 # PleasantWeb-Buildspace-Extension

-PleasantWeb is a smart browser extension that alerts users of unsuitable content online for buildspace s4.
-It can detect both images and text!
+PleasantWeb is a smart browser extension that alerts users of unsuitable content online.
+It can detect both images (opened in new tabs) and text!

 ## Table of Contents